Differential/todos-playground/README.md

 #### Asteroid / Polymer / Paper

 Built as a set of Polymer web components, using Paper components for the UI, talking to a Meteor backend via Asteroid.
 Thanks to Asteroid, this is a static website.
+Access it via normal HTTP server, like Apache.

 #### Asteroid / React / Materialize

 Built as a set of React components, using Materialize.css for the UI, talking to a Meteor backend via Asteroid.
 Thanks to Asteroid, this is a static website.
+Access it via normal HTTP server, like Apache.

 #### Meteor / Paper